vikramaruchamy/DO/patroni_first_review.md

 <h1 id="how-to-set-up-a-highly-available-postgresql-cluster-on-ubuntu-using-patroni-and-haproxy">How To Set Up a Highly Available PostgreSQL Cluster on Ubuntu Using Patroni and HAProxy</h1>
 <h3 id="introduction">Introduction</h3>
 <!--TODO Let's provide some more information in this introduction for your reader.
 For example: What is Patroni?
 What does high availability mean briefly?
 What's HAProxy?
 Let's give the reader a really clear picture of the systems structure that this tutorial is offering.-->
 <p>PostgreSQL is an opensource relational database that can run on major operating systems.
-It is highly robust and versatile, but doesn’t have features for the high availability.</p>
+It is highly robust and versatile, but doesn’t have features for the <a href="https://www.digitalocean.com/community/tutorials/what-is-high-availability">high availability</a>.</p>
+<p>Patroni can provide high availability for PostgreSQl.
+Patroni is a template for you to create your own customized, high-availability solution using Python.</p>
 <p>In this tutorial, you’ll set up the PostgreSQL with high availability using Patroni and HAProxy.</p>
 <p>When you’re finished, you will have a robust and <a href="https://www.digitalocean.com/community/tutorials/what-is-high-availability">highly available</a> PostgreSQL cluster ready for production use.</p>
 <h2 id="prerequisites">Prerequisites</h2>